 There was barely time to answer before Steven Gerrard was chopped down in the area and Liverpool had a penalty.
 Moments later it was 3-3 and the whole place erupted in delirium, save for the shell-shocked bunch of Italians in the far corner.
-“Unbelievable!!! … unbelievable!!!” cried Zaid, over and over, hugging me, hopping from foot to foot, ordering more beers with wild abandon.
+“Unbelievable!!! … unbelievable!!!” cried Zaid over and over, hugging me, hopping from foot to foot and ordering more beers with wild abandon.
 Of course Liverpool went on to win the game on penalties and we celebrated long into the night.
-Although he’d never been much of a football fan, it had been a truly magical night of escapism for Zaid and I’d never seen him happier.
+Although he’d never been much of a football fan it had been a truly magical night of escapism for Zaid and I’d never seen him happier.

-When the suicide bomb attacks hit London, a distraught sounding Zaid called me up to apologise!
+When the suicide bomb attacks hit London that year, a distraught sounding Zaid called me up to personally apologise!
 “This is not Islam Lie-ton,” he whispered morosely, clearing his throat, “these peoples make me shame to be Muslim, please accept my regrets”.
-I tried to tell him he had nothing to apologise for, but he just kept saying he was sorry, over and over.
+I tried to tell him he had nothing to apologise for, but he just kept saying he was sorry.

 The following year S and I reluctantly moved to Brussels to be closer to work.
 Leaving Leuven behind was tough and although it was just a half hour train ride away, I knew I’d be seeing even less of Zaid.
 Nevertheless we kept the movie night tradition alive and he was there in the crowd, suited and booted, when S and I tied the knot in September 2007.
 “Lucky lucky Lie-ton” he said, hugging me on the dance floor.

-A month or so had passed when I suddenly thought of Zaid; that it was high time to invite him back over.
-I was also excited to share our big news; that S and I would soon be embarking on a big adventure; that we’d be heading to China for a year to teach English in Beijing.
-But when I called his mobile, I got that tinny message saying his phone was switched off.
-When it stayed like this for over a week, I began to worry, so decided to send him an email.
-Hey Zaid, have been trying to get in touch, but it says your phone is switched off.
+A month or so had passed when I suddenly thought of Zaid, that it was high time to invite him back over.
+I was also excited to share our big news, that S and I would soon be embarking on a big adventure with a year teaching English in Beijing.
+But when I called his mobile I got that tinny message saying his phone was switched off.
+When it stayed like this for over a week I began to worry, so decided to send him an email.
+Hey Zaid, have been trying to get in touch but it says your phone is switched off.
 Is everything ok??
 It was a few days later that I got his reply:

 As I told you on my birthday, I wanna meet my parents.
 That’s why my phone is out of service.
 Anyway we will meet with the next few weeks.